MetaMask/auto-changelog/README.md

 `npm run auto-changelog validate --tag-prefix-before-package-rename "polling-controller@" --version-before-package-name 0.2.3 --tag-prefix "@metamask/polling-controller@"`

+#### Validate that each changelog entry has one or more associated pull requests

+`yarn run auto-changelog validate --pr-links`

+or

+`npm run auto-changelog validate --pr-links`

 ## API Usage

 Each supported command is a separate named export.